ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/neural_network/neural_network.rst

       &=
       30.9213 \\

+This evaluates the loss for the first training epoch.
+With this loss and the backpropagation algorithm, the gradietns of the learnable parameters of the network can be calculated.

 Step 2: Delta Rule
 ************************

 With the delta rule the local gradient of the output layer can be calculated.
 This is also the start value of the backpropagation rule.
 For the calcuation, the derivate of the activation function needs to be calculated.
-For an linear output layer:
+For an linear output layer, the derivate of the activation function is :math:`1`:

 .. math::